MLPlatformWebsite/website/README.md

 *****

-## Building the static site
+# Building the static site

+It is not 100% neccessary to build to site on your computer to submit updates but it's helpful if you want to see the updates to big changes before your submit your pull request.
+You can also trigger a staging build of the site by submititng a pull request to the [develop] branch of [this repo].
-    We are working towards creating a Dockerfile for building our static sites.
-In the mean time you can still clone the site and install bundler/jekyll gems and ruby to build the site locally.
+We are working towards creating a Docker container for building static Jekyll sites.
+In the mean time you can still clone the site and install bundler/jekyll gems and ruby to build the site locally or checkout the [official docker container for Jekyll](https://hub.docker.com/r/jekyll/jekyll/) if you are familiar with setting up a container driven environment.

-In order to build the MlPlatform.org static site make sure you have Ruby and the bundler/jekyll gems installed.
+In order to build the [MLPlatform.org] static site make sure you have Ruby and the bundler/jekyll gems installed.
 For instructions on how to setup a build environment for building Jekyll sites see the official Jekyll documentation [here](https://jekyllrb.com/docs/installation/).

 This will install the required gems listed in the Gemfile: